Urban plant life

 A large growth of Melanthera prostrata, climbing up a long-term parked bicycle, Taichung.
 (Photo copyright © by Kaj Halberg)

 Members of this American genus, which contains about 12 species, are commonly known as feverfew, not to be confused with an Old World plant with the same name, Tanacetum parthenium, which is presented on the page Plants: Plants in folklore and poetry.
-The generic name is a Latinized version of the Greek parthenos (‘virgin’), or maybe parthenion, which is an ancient Greek name for a plant.
+The generic name is a Latinized version of the Greek parthenos (‘virgin’), or maybe parthenion, which was the name of an unknown plant in Ancient Greece.

 Parthenium hysterophorus Santa Maria feverfew